ZAR

 Daunara Safari Camp, Okavango Delta, Botswana – April 2024

-This owner-run camp will offer an intimate experience in the heart of the Okavango Delta with a maximum of 10 guests.
+This owner-run camp offers an intimate experience in the heart of the Okavango Delta with a maximum of 10 guests.
 The camp has three couple suites and one family suite.
-Daunara will also offer guests the opportunity to experience the Southern part of Botswana’s Delta from the air, with a 25-minute helicopter flight transfer from Maun available as an alternative to its two-hour road transfer.
+Daunara also offers guests the opportunity to experience the Southern part of Botswana’s Delta from the air, with a 25-minute helicopter flight transfer from Maun available as an alternative to its two-hour road transfer.

 Farm-to-table style dining includes a private chef able to accommodate guests’ dietary requirements.
 There is also a strong focus on community partnership and conservation outreach programs.